Broomend of Crichie stone

 The Broomend of Crichie Stone is a class I Pictish stone that stands within a henge at Broomend of Crichie, Port Elphinstone, Inverurie, Aberdeenshire, Scotland.
-It was placed within the henge in the 19th century.
-The stone bears the incised symbols of the Pictish beast and the crescent and V-rod.
+It was moved to the centre of the henge in the 19th century from its original location about 65 m to the north-east.
+The stone is a flat slab bearing the incised symbols of the Pictish beast and the crescent and V-rod.

 The henge, with the avenue, standing stones and the symbol stone, is a scheduled monument.